12000 Legal Actions, Legal Documents, and Other Non-Legal Remedies

 Examples of when requesting a transaction hold may be appropriate include the following:

-• It is suspected a client is being forced to make transactions through undue influence or coercion for the benefit of an alleged perpetrator.
+- It is suspected that a client is being forced to make transactions through undue influence or coercion for the benefit of an alleged perpetrator.

 If necessary, the APS specialist may request the hold be extended for up to 30 business days after the initial 10 business days expire.

-The APS specialist consults with the supervisor, program administrator, regional attorney, and district director or designee to determine if an additional hold for 30 business days following the expiration of the initial hold is required.
-If the additional hold is needed, the APS specialist signs and sends the extension letter, Request for Financial Transaction Hold Extension (located in the APS section of the DFPS intranet), to the financial institution or securities professional.
+The APS specialist consults with the supervisor and regional attorney to determine if an additional hold for 30 business days following the expiration of the initial hold is required.
+If the additional hold is needed, the APS specialist signs and sends the extension letter, Request for Financial Transaction Hold Extension, to the financial institution or securities professional.

 APS does not have the authority to request an overall account freeze.
 Placing a transaction hold does not include freezing any accounts or assets.